cachesdev/panekit/README.md

 - `paneId?: string` - Custom ID for the pane.
 Auto-generated if not provided
 - `portalId?: string` - Target a specific portal by ID
 - `dragModifier?: DragModifier` - Override the global drag modifier for this pane
+- `constrainToPortal?: boolean` - Constrains the pane to the portal bounds
+- `constrainTo?: HTMLElementOrSelector` - Constrains the pane to a given element or selector
 - Standard HTML div attributes

 **Behavior:**